Kennedy Institute of Ethics

 Ethics Lab hosts, in addition to its own courses and workshops, selected Georgetown classes whose project-based methods benefit from the lab’s space and resources, and whose efforts to design for the common good align with its overall mission.

-In the lab this semester are courses on social innovation in India and on designing the future(s) of the university.
-Semesters past have included courses on national science policy, global challenges, and rhetoric as a tool for social change.
+In the lab this semester are courses on data ethics, social media and democracy, and climate change.
+Semesters past have included courses on national science policy, social innovation in India, designing the future(s) of the university. and rhetoric as a tool for social change.

 Want to learn more?